tlgs/the-code-book/README.md

 - implement simple cryptographic primitives using standard Python
 - mess around with [pytest](https://docs.pytest.org/) to power a _test-first_ development cycle
+- design a Python package with a sensible API (complete with lightweight documentation)

 ## Disclaimer